-- 2.2.6 Turning to the administration of Local Land Charges, the organisational change occurring at the time of the last audit has evidently run its course with two dedicated posts now established as part of the Administration Support Team in Development Management.
+- (1) A fundamental review of the Local Land Charges fee structure should be undertaken, with appropriate legal advice, to bring it into line with national regulations and government guidelines. - (2) Checks should be undertaken to ensure that all future submissions to Executive for approval of fees and charges completely and correctly represent the Local Land Charges fee structure (where this included). - 3.2.6 Turning to the administration of Local Land Charges, the organisational change occurring at the time of the last audit has evidently run its course with two dedicated posts now established as part of the Administration Support Team in Development Management.
 At the time of the audit, this has still to be 'formalised' to some degree, illustrated by existing versions of job descriptions that reflect outdated structures and methods.
-It is anticipated that this will be addressed in due course. - 2.2.7 Another area where the changed structure and processes need to be 'formalised' is the managed risk profile.
-As the Operational Risk Register for Development Services is itself due for re-appraisal this year, it is anticipated that the entries for Local Land Charges will be duly examined. - 2.2.8 Noticeably absent from the Risk Register is any reference to dependency on third parties.
+It is anticipated that this will be addressed in due course. - 3.2.7 Another area where the changed structure and processes need to be 'formalised' is the managed risk profile.
+As the Operational Risk Register for Development Services is itself due for re-appraisal this year, it is anticipated that the entries for Local Land Charges will be duly examined. - 3.2.8 Noticeably absent from the Risk Register is any reference to dependency on third parties.
 On further examination, the two e-search channel providers can be discounted in is context as any failure in their effective role would impact on the client and not the Council.
-This leaves the Acolaid system supplier (IDOX) and Warwickshire County Council. - 2.2.9 It has been confirmed from from previous audit papers and recent financial transactions that the Acolaid and IDOX DIP applications are maintained under support contracts. - 2.2.10 The official search process has long depended on Warwickshire County Council supplying information in respect of highways matters.
-This is now facilitated by terminal server access to the Acolaid system so that the information can be input directly by them (quarterly charges to Warwick District are levied by the County at established unit rates). - 2.2.11 The arrangement with the County as it now operates has not been codified into a formal agreement and there is been a history of dispute over their contribution entitlement over the years which was partially resolved by arbitration in 2009.
-Since then, there appears to have been a tacit acceptance of a rate equivalent to around 20 per cent of the District charge for standard official searches (exclusive of the 'data refining' element) and small inflation increases since. - 2.2.12 On the other hand their 'buy-in' to the data input arrangements and record of prompt response on official searches demonstrates a clear commitment on the County's part to making the system work. - 2.2.13 With that in mind, it is acknowledged that there may not be any significant risk mitigation value to come from pursuing a formal agreement, therefore this is left to management discretion.
+This leaves the Acolaid system supplier (IDOX) and Warwickshire County Council. - 3.2.9 It has been confirmed from from previous audit papers and recent financial transactions that the Acolaid and IDOX DIP applications are maintained under support contracts. - 3.1.10 The official search process has long depended on Warwickshire County Council supplying information in respect of highways matters.
+This is now facilitated by terminal server access to the Acolaid system so that the information can be input directly by them (quarterly charges to Warwick District are levied by the County at established unit rates).

+- 3.1.11 The arrangement with the County as it now operates has not been codified into a formal agreement and there is been a history of dispute over their contribution entitlement over the years which was partially resolved by arbitration in 2009.
+Since then, there appears to have been a tacit acceptance of a rate equivalent to around 20 per cent of the District charge for standard official searches (exclusive of the 'data refining' element) and small inflation increases since. - 3.1.12 On the other hand their 'buy-in' to the data input arrangements and record of prompt response on official searches demonstrates a clear commitment on the County's part to making the system work. - 3.1.13 With that in mind, it is acknowledged that there may not be any significant risk mitigation value to come from pursuing a formal agreement, therefore this is left to management discretion.
 It is anticipated, however, that the County may have to be brought in on the recommended review of the charging structure.

-2.3 Procedures and Training
+3.3 Procedures and Training